spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 <figcaption><strong>Defining a t contrast vector.</strong></figcaption>
 </figure>

-This will then lead to a few questions in the "Interactive" window.
+This will then lead to a few questions in the "Interactive" window:

 - The first is about whether to `apply masking`, which will allow you to reduce the search volume and therefore reduce the severity of the corrections for multiple comparisons.
 This is most useful if you have a prior hypothesis about the involvement of certain brain regions.
 To begin with, select `none`.